Jaegermeiste/DefenseAgainstTheDarkArts/Week3Writeup.md

 Hash 0067 is the more interesting of the two, because of some of the other activities contined within.
 The first thing that it does is copy itself to the c:\ drive.
 It then hides itself with attrib, and it adds a registry key to HKLM/Software/Microsoft/Windows/CurrentVersion/Run to ensure that it starts on launch.
 It apparently modifes the Internet Explorer Start Page with another registry key, and a modified Quick Launch link for IE to the taskbar.

+It seems unlikely that hash A187 is a legitimate program, but there is nothing that jumps out as obviously malicious, either.